 Automated Rebalancing: Many robo-advisors handle this process automatically to maintain your portfolio's balance.

 Rebalancing promotes disciplined investing and helps avoid emotional reactions to market swings.
+Before investing, also make sure you're aware of the most common pitfalls — read: Top Investing Mistakes to Avoid.

 By following these steps, you can build and maintain a well-balanced investment portfolio that aligns with your risk tolerance, financial goals, and time horizon.
 Remember, investing is a long-term game, and the key to success is staying disciplined and making informed decisions.
 Please subscribe for more opportunities!